nodiscc/xsrv/roles/common/README.md

   - Linux clients: [Thunar](http://docs.xfce.org/xfce/thunar/start), [Nautilus](https://wiki.gnome.org/action/show/Apps/Nautilus), [Dolphin](https://www.kde.org/applications/system/dolphin/), `sftp`, `rsync`, `scp`,
   - Windows clients: [WinSCP](https://winscp.net/eng/index.php)
 - Upgrade from Debian 10 to Debian 11: `TAGS=utils-debian10to11 xsrv deploy` or `ansible-playbook --tags utils-debian10to11 playbook.yml`
-- Upgrade from Debian 11 to Debian 12: `TAGS=utils-debian11to12 xsrv deploy` or `ansible-playbook --tags utils-debian10to11 playbook.yml`
+- Upgrade from Debian 11 to Debian 12: `TAGS=utils-debian11to12 xsrv deploy` or `ansible-playbook --tags utils-debian11to12 playbook.yml`.
 Upgrading from one distribution version to another can take a while, and some services may become shortly unavailable during the operation.
 You can follow progress by watching `apt` logs on the host (or `/var/log/syslog` if the [`monitoring_rsyslog`](../monitoring_rsyslog) role is deployed).
+- Upgrade all packages immediately, using unattended-upgrades: `TAGS=utils-apt-unattended-upgrade`.
+This allows upgrading immediately, without waiting for the daily unattended-upgrades timer to run.
+It respects the `apt_unattended_upgrades_origins_patterns` variable/`Origins-Pattern` setting.
+- Upgrade all packages immediately: `TAGS=utils-apt-upgrade`.
+This will upgrade all upgradable packages, regardless of unattended-upgrades configuration (in particular the `apt_unattended_upgrades_origins_patterns` variable/`Origins-Pattern` setting).

 ## Troubleshooting